minio/docs/source/minio-cli/minio-mc-admin/mc-admin-bucket-remote.rst

       *Required*

       The ``ARN`` of the remote target for which the command removes from the target bucket.
-Use :mc-cmd:`mc admin bucket ls` to list all remote targets and their associated ARNs for a specific bucket.
+Use :mc-cmd:`mc admin bucket remote ls` to list all remote targets and their associated ARNs for a specific bucket.